mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idebughostfunctionintrospection.md

 - `IUnknown::Release`: This method decrements the reference count for an interface on a object.

 ## -remarks

 Any object that is required to provide detailed information about an implemented function should consider implementing the `IDebugHostFunctionIntrospection` interface.
 Following the rules of COM, the object must also implement `IUnknown`.

 ## -see-also

-## -description

-Interface which clients must implement on any object which is convertible to a display string.

-Clients should not rely on the form of this string conversion for programmatic purposes.
-It is intended for display purposes only.

-## -inheritance

-IStringDisplayableConcept inherits from IUnknown.

-## -remarks

-An object which wishes to provide a string conversion for display purposes can implement the string displayable concept through implementation of the IStringDisplayableConcept interface.

-## -see-also